 2. Have Regular Hearing Tests

-One of the best ways to protect your hearing is to have regular hearing tests.
+One of the best ways to protect your hearing is to have regular hearing tests in a reliable hearing aid clinic.
 Hearing tests can detect early signs of hearing loss and help you take action to protect your hearing before it becomes too late.
 Most audiologists recommend having a hearing test at least once every two years.
 Still, if you work in a loud environment or have other risk factors for hearing loss, your doctor may recommend more frequent tests.
 Audiologists like HearCanada offer hearing tests for you and your family.
 A hearing test can help detect early signs of hearing loss and allow you to take action to protect your hearing.

 3. Wear Ear Protection